-- A. Special Warranty: Manufacturer's standard form in which manufacturer agrees to replace components of RTUs that fail in materials or workmanship within specified warranty period. - 1.
+- A. Warranty: For pre-purchased equipment provide a manufacturer's warranty: - 1.
+Base Bid : One (1) year. - 2.
+By Alternate: Three (3) years. - B. Special Warranty: Manufacturer's standard form in which manufacturer agrees to replace components of RTUs that fail in materials or workmanship within specified warranty period. - 1.
 Warranty Period for Compressors: Manufacturer's standard, but not less than five years from date of Substantial Completion. - 2.
 Warranty Period for Control Boards: Manufacturer's standard, but not less than three years from date of Substantial Completion.
+1.10 EXTRA MATERIALS

 - A. Furnish extra materials described below that match products installed and that are packaged with protective covering for storage and identified with labels describing contents. - 1.
-Filters: One set of filters for each unit.
+Filters: Three sets of filters for each unit.

 - A. Manufacturers: Subject to compliance with requirements, available manufacturers offering products that may be incorporated into the Work include, but are not limited to, the following:

 - 1. AAON, Inc.

 - 2. Addison Products Company.

 - 3. Carrier Corporation.

 - 4. Engineered Air.

 - 5. Lennox Industries Inc.

 - 6. McQuay International.

-- 7. Trane.
+- 7. Trane; American Standard Companies, Inc.

 - 8. YORK International Corporation.